-- Technology support services: IT system hosting, maintenance support, etc. (this service is provided to all entities excluding Zenith Bank UK) - Credit approval Process: Credits are approved for the various entities, inc;uding Zenith Bank UK. - Staff secondment: we provide key staff to various entities (excluding Zenith Bank UK) within their various divisions (e.g. IT, Financial Control, Internal Control, etc.) - Card services: we produce all debit cards for our subsidiaries, and provide card management support services - Financial Control: we provide financial control support services to our subsidiaries
+- Technology support services: IT system hosting, maintenance support, etc. (this service is provided to all entities excluding Zenith Bank UK) - Credit approval Process: Credits are approved for the various entities, including Zenith Bank UK. - Staff secondment: we provide key staff to various entities (excluding Zenith Bank UK) within their various divisions (e.g. IT, Financial Control, Internal Control, etc.) - Card services: we produce all debit cards for our subsidiaries, and provide card management support services - Financial Control: There is support provided to our subsidiaries